Queen Heonae: Regency

-When Gim burned Manwoldae, a royal palace, to the ground, threatened to kill the King and take over, King Mokjong called General Gang Jo to the capital city and Gang immediately executed Gim and his supporters.
-Then, the scholar officials, who were enemies of Gang, spread rumors and lies that the general was planning to take over the government for himself.
-These rumors reached the King and he planned to kill Gang.
-Hearing of the conspiracy and the doubts of the king, Gang Jo ordered his army to attack and kill all of his enemies, including the king.
+When Kim burned Manwoldae, a royal palace, to the ground, threatened to kill the King and take over, King Mokjong recalled the military inspector of Seobukmyeon, Kang Cho, to the capital city and Gang immediately executed Kim and his supporters.
+Then, the scholar officials, who were enemies of Kang, spread rumors and lies that the general was planning to take over the government for himself.
+These rumors reached the King and he planned to kill Kang.
+Hearing of the conspiracy and the doubts of the king, Kang Cho ordered his army to attack and kill all of his enemies, including the king.

 Later life and death

-General Gang Jo then led a coup and dethroned King Mokjong, placing Wang Sun on the throne.
-Heonae and Mokjong got exiled, but Mokjong was assassinated by his subordinates in Jeokseong-myeon, Paju-si on the way to Chungju, their detention site.
-As a result, the Queen mother was completely overthrown from the Goryeo politics in 1009 and General Gang, alongside his allies, appointed her nephew Wang Sun as the new King and ruler of Goryeo.
+Kang Cho then led a coup and dethroned King Mokjong, placing Wang Sun on the throne.
+Heonae and Mokjong got exiled, but Mokjong was assassinated by his subordinates in Jeokseong-myeon, Paju on the way to Chungju, their detention site.
+As a result, the queen dowager was completely overthrown from the Goryeo politics in 1009 and General Gang, alongside his allies, appointed her nephew Wang Sun as the new King and ruler of Goryeo.